-Based solely on the work undertaken in the course of the audit, we report that:
+In our opinion, based solely on the work undertaken in the course of the audit, we report that:

-- in our opinion, the information given in the directors' report is consistent with the financial statements; and - in our opinion, the directors' report has been prepared in accordance with the Companies Act 2014
+- the information given in the directors' report for the financial year ended for which the financial statements are prepared is consistent with the financial statements; and - the directors' report has been prepared in accordance with applicable legal requirements.

-We have obtained all the information and explanations which we consider necessary for the purposes of our audit.
+We have obtained all the information and explanations which, to the best of our knowledge and belief, are necessary for the purposes of our audit.

-In our opinion the accounting records of the Company were sufficient to permit the financial statements to be readily and properly audited and the Company's statement of financial position is in agreement with the accounting records.
+In our opinion the accounting records of the Company were sufficient to permit the financial statements to be readily and properly audited and the financial statements are in agreement with the accounting records.